ansible/django-ansible-base/docs/lib/routers.md

 NOTE: Often times the `<entry in API related field>` will be the same as `<related field name>` but this is not always the case.

+## Many-to-Many

+If the two relations were many-to-many fields the following `related` items `team` and `organizations` for each users.
+For many-to-many relations you would also end up with associate/disassociate urls off the related endpoints like:
+  * `/api/service/v1/users/:id/teams/associate`
+  * `/api/service/v1/users/:id/teams/disassociate`
+  * `/api/service/v1/users/:id/organizations/associate`
+  * `/api/service/v1/users/:id/organizations/disassociate`

+## Reverse Foreign Key

+If the related views in our example were reverse foreign keys we would end up with the following read only related endpoints:
+  * `/api/service/v1/users/:id/teams/`
+  * `/api/service/v1/users/:id/organizations/`

+The only way to change these fields are via a PATCH or PUT to the main user endpoint `/api/service/v1/users/` to change the value from teams or organizations.

+Note: This example is not the best because an org/team wouldn't be related to a single user.
+But hopefully you get the idea.

+## Default Related Names

 If a model does not specify a related field name one will automatically be created by django in the format `<model._meta.model_name>_set`.
 See: https://docs.djangoproject.com/en/dev/topics/db/queries/#backwards-related-objects